PeptaHub

 Mechanism of action

 Dihexa binds to hepatocyte growth factor (HGF) and its receptor c-Met, potentiating the HGF/c-Met signaling pathway which is critical for neuronal survival, neurite outgrowth, and synaptogenesis.
 It stabilizes the HGF dimer and enhances receptor dimerization, amplifying downstream signaling through PI3K/Akt and MAPK/ERK pathways.
-This promotes formation of new synaptic connections (spinogenesis) at concentrations 7 orders of magnitude lower than BDNF itself.
+This promotes formation of new synaptic connections (spinogenesis) at substantially lower concentrations than BDNF in preclinical studies.

 § 03